-SAP is calculated for all students who were considered enrolled (remained in a class beyond the 20% point of the semester) during the semester.
-Calculations are cumulative, include all periods of enrollment and all units from transfer institutions that were posted to the student's BCC transcript.
+SAP is calculated for all students who were considered enrolled (remained in a class beyond the 20% point) during the semester.
+Calculations are cumulative, include all periods of enrollment and all units from transfer institutions that were posted to the student's BCC transcript, regardless of whether or not financial aid was received.
 SAP is only calculated at the end of the full term semester.
 If a student takes short term classes that end prior to the end of the full term, SAP will not be calculated at that time.